yeronimuz/domiot-mqtt-backend/README.md

 # What's next?

-Now you have a micro service that handles your home's sensor data.
+Now you have a service that handles your home's sensor data.
 See the power-meter repo: https://github.com/yeronimuz/PowerMeter for reading measurements from your smart power meter. and the web-service repo: https://github.com/yeronimuz/lnb-iot-webservice